How to Design a Successful Google Ad

 • Use multiple landing pages, each designed for a specific ad

-Because an advertising lead is more focused, you want to serve limited and specific information designed to get the lead to call you.
-Because landing pages only get visitors from advertising, you don’t need a lot of information on the page for search engine optimization.
+Because an advertising lead is more focused, you want to serve limited, specific information designed to get the lead to call you.
+Because landing pages only get visitors from advertising, you don’t need information on the page for search engine optimization.

 Continue reading below this section